zotonic/zotonic/doc/manuals/site-anatomy.rst

 ``{install_modules, [<modules>...]}``
   List all modules that should be enabled when installing the site data.
   This overrides the default list of modules installed by the skeleton.
+.. versionadded:: 0.10
+   To inherit the list of modules from a skeleton, add a ``{skeleton,
+   <name>}`` and it will install the list of modules from that skeleton
+   as well.

 ``{smtphost, "..."}``
   Hostname you want e-mail messages to appear from.
 See :ref:`manual-email`.